 We like to believe that New Zealand is a great place for children, but for many of our young people, this is not the case.
-Every day, almost 1 in 3 Kiwi kids are going without the basic things that most of us take for granted.
+Every day, more than 1 in 4 Kiwi kids are going without the basic things that most of us take for granted.

 The number of disadvantaged Kiwi kids has doubled over the last three decades.
 It is one of the most important issues facing us today and, unfortunately, there will likely always be children growing up in hardship across New Zealand.
 As long as that’s the case, Variety will be here to support them.
 But we’ll need your help to do so.

 Increasingly, people are choosing to change the lives of these children and future generations by leaving a gift in their Will to Variety.
 You can too.